Retrievable Domain-Sensitive Feature Memory for Multi-Domain Recommendation: Experiments

 \subsection{Online A/B Test (RQ5)}

 To validate the effectiveness of our method in real-world recommender systems, we conduct an online A/B test for two consecutive weeks on Huawei's online advertising platform.
 The platform provides ad recommendations to tens of millions of active users daily.
 The baseline is a highly optimized multi-domain recommendation model.
 Our method and the baseline are each allocated 10\% of the online traffic.
 Each model is deployed on a single cluster with the same hardware configuration.
 The training data of each model is sourced from the latest online logs and processed through identical pipelines.
-Over the two-week test, our method significantly improves business metrics compared to the baseline, including a 7.65\% increase in PV and a 7.88\% increase in eCPM.
+Over the two-week test, our method significantly improves business metrics compared to the baseline, including an 8.168\% increase in revenue per mille (RPM) and a 2.86\% increase in effective cost per mille (eCPM).